 Overall, focus group participants felt that available jobs do not cover the cost of living in Gwinnett.
 Many struggle with low-paying entry-level jobs or not enough hours.
 Several groups stated they were worried about future financial stability, particularly for disabled adults and seniors.
 Participants felt there are enough jobs for adults in the county, but that there are not enough jobs for developmentally disabled adults.
-Some parents of disabled individuals are self-employed to help manage the scheduling of care http://www.rwjf.org/content/dam/farm/reports/issue_briefs/2013/rwjf403360
+Some parents of disabled individuals are self-employed to help manage the scheduling of care and attending healthcare appointments.
+Limited public transportation was discussed as being associated with the ability to get to jobs.